Instant replay in Major League Baseball: Procedure

 In cases where an appeal is required by rule (e.g. missed base, tag-up), an appeal must be made, and it is the call on the appeal that is reviewed.

 To initiate a manager's challenge, a manager must either enter the field of play and verbally tell the umpire he will use his challenge, or call or signal the challenge from the top of the dugout, within 30 seconds after the end of the play.
 Teams are allowed to have a replay assistant in the booth watch the replay and talk with a coach via the dugout telephone to decide if the team should challenge the call.
 A player or coach in the dugout will signal to the manager whether or not to use the challenge.
 The manager must signal to hold play within 10 seconds after the end of the play in order to wait for his replay booth's decision.

 When a play is reviewed, at least two umpires (including the crew chief) will go to an area behind home plate where they will meet a technician.
 The technician hands the umpires headsets where they can communicate with the umpires at the Replay Command Center in New York City.
 During the review, the replay may be displayed on the stadium video screen.
 Once the call is determined, the field technician will leave and the crew chief will signal the final call.
 If a manager enters the field of play to argue a reviewed call, he will be automatically ejected from the game.

 After being reviewed, umpires will call one of three review outcomes.
 If the play is confirmed, the umpire found clear and convincing evidence that the original call was correct.
 If the play is overturned, the umpire found clear and convincing evidence that the original call was incorrect.
 If the umpire found no clear evidence to overturn the call, the call stands.

 The replay review lasts no more than two minutes.
 The clock begins after what is being challenged is established by the crew chief.
 There are a few exceptions to this time limit however, including placement of runners, multiple challenges, technology issues, rules application, and director discretion.

 Some plays are non-reviewable, so instant replay cannot be used.
 These plays include subjective calls, such as check swings, infield fly rule, and balls and strikes.
+Instead, as of the 2026 MLB season, balls and strikes are able to be challenged via the Automated Ball-Strike System.
 Other calls that are considered non-reviewable are trap plays (infield), foul tips, and mound visit count.